Scalloped Hammerhead Shark (Sphyrna lewini)

 This species is highly desired for the shark fin trade because of its fin size and high fin ray count.
 They are caught in a variety of fisheries including artisanal and small-scale commercial fisheries, bottom longlines as well as offshore pelagic longlines, gillnets, etc. They are valuable in the international fin and are often used to make shark fin soup.
 Compilation of market prices from auction records indicates an average, wholesale, unprocessed fin market value of about $50-100 per pound.

 In March 2013, at the CITES Conference of the Parties meeting in Bangkok, member nations, referred to as "Parties," voted in support of listing three species of hammerhead sharks (scalloped, smooth, and great) in CITES Appendix II—an action that means increased protection, but still allows legal and sustainable trade.
-This CITES listing will go into effect on September 14, 2014.
+This CITES listing will be effective September 14, 2014.
 At that time, export of their fins will require permits that ensure the products were legally acquired and that the Scientific Authority of the State of export has advised that such export will not be detrimental to the survival of that species.

 On August 14, 2011, we received a petition from WildEarth Guardians and Friends of Animals to list the scalloped hammerhead shark (Sphyrna lewini) as threatened or endangered under the ESA throughout its entire range, or, as an alternative, to delineate the species into DPSs.
 On November 28, 2011, we published a notice that listing may be warranted, and we commenced a status review.
 We published the proposed rule to list and status review in April 2013.